Did you know that there are different types of honey that there are more than 300 types of honey, and each type has its own taste and health benefits?

 The generally light-colored Sage Honey comes from California, where it is primarily abundant.
 With a predominantly sweet, clover-like flavor and floral aftertaste, this honey crystallizes slowly.
 Hence, some honey sellers and commercial bottlers mix this with other varieties that solidify quickly to achieve a balance of liquidity.

 Sage Honey has antibacterial, antioxidants, and expectorant properties.
 Thus, many believe that it aids in digestion and may help fight diabetes.

 Blackberry Honey is prominent in Europe and in California and Florida in the US, where the blackberry bushes love to thrive.
 Sometimes referred to as “bramble honey,” the nectars to produce the honey comes from wild blackberry bushes rather than cultivated ones.

 The Blackberry Honey has a deep and rich flavor, which is fruity, crisp, and sweet with a slight berry tang.
 It is medium to dark amber in color, with a smooth texture and a thick and viscous appearance.

 This may be the perfect choice to pair up with your breakfast goodies and a natural sweetener for teas or lemonades.

-The blackberry fruit has high levels of antioxidants, which is also inherent in the blackberry honey with added vitamins to fight off bad bacteria.
+The blackberry fruit has high levels of antioxidants, which are also inherent in the blackberry honey, with added vitamins to fight off bad bacteria.

 The Linden Honey comes from the flowers of the Linden tree, which grows in moist and clay soil commonly found in Europe.
 The tree bears clusters of yellow-white fragrant flowers that a worker bee would get easily attracted to bring to his hive.